JC3/SO2015ActivityProfiles/data/readme.txt

   total - total activity events
   accept,badge,comment,post,review,revision,suggest - equivalent to profile page tabs.

-Voting and flagging activity is not included, of course.
+Voting, flagging, activity on delete posts is not included, it is not available.

-SEDE query for non-review activity is here: http://bit.ly/1GWtJQ2
+SEDE query for non-review activity is here: http://bit.ly/1CJyLcV

 seactivity.db is an sqlite database containing candidate info and all activities for all candidates.